hoplon/hoplon/doc/Getting-Started.md

 ## Building a Hoplon Application

 Hoplon applications are be built using the [boot][1] build tool.
-The following `boot.clj` file is a good starting point:
+The following `boot.edn` file is a good starting point:

 ```clojure
 {:project       my-hoplon-project